Oxid15/cascade/cascade/docs/source/tutorials/configuration.rst

         line.save(model)

-You will find your configs at `line/00000/files/cascade_config.json` and `line/00000/files/cascade_overrides.json`.
+You will find your configs at ``line/00000/files/cascade_config.json`` and overrides at ``line/00000/files/cascade_overrides.json``.

 .. note::

-    `run` creates temporary folder for every launch and stores everything there, but only for the time script is executing.
-When you call `add_config` it remembers the location of the file and saves it when `line.save` is called.
-The functionality is very similar to `add_file` and under the hood it actually calls `add_file`.
+    ``run`` creates temporary folder for every launch and stores everything there, but only for the time script is executing.
+When you call ``add_config`` it remembers the location of the file and saves it when ``line.save`` is called.
+The functionality is very similar to ``add_file`` and under the hood it actually calls ``add_file``.

 Logs tracking
 =============

-Another useful feature of `run` is log tracking.
+Another useful feature of ``run`` is log tracking.
 Logs are captured line by line and immediately displayed just as if you would run the script regularly.
-While displaying logs `cascade` also writes them into the same temporary folder as configs.
+While displaying logs ``cascade`` also writes them into the same temporary folder as configs.

-Logs tracking is not enabled by default and can be turned on by adding `--log` anywhere after `cascade run` command.
+Logs tracking is not enabled by default and can be turned on by adding ``--log`` anywhere after ``cascade run`` command.

 Error handling
 ==============

-Logs and configs are saved when `line.save` is called, but what if an error will occur before that moment?
+Logs and configs are saved when ``line.save`` is called, but what if an error will occur before that moment?
-This will almost always be the case - something may go wrong in the script and `save` will never be called.
+This will almost always be the case - something may go wrong in the script and ``save`` will never be called.
-This is why `run` will not delete temporary folder if an error occurs.
+This is why ``run`` will not delete temporary folder if an error occurs.
 Let's see an example.

 .. code-block:: python